ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 ---
-title: Manage subscription
+title: Feature - Manage subscription workflow
-linkTitle: Manage subscription workflow
+linkTitle: Feature - Manage subscription workflow
 draft: false
-weight: 90
+weight: 45
 description: >-
   A subscription provides the consumer, or subscriber, with the required security and endpoint materials to correctly consume the API.